Preparing for an approaching storm:

 Protect Your Food

 To protect your food, keep refrigerator and freezer doors closed as much as possible.
-Food will stay frozen for 36 hours or more in a fully-loaded freezer if you keep the door closed.
-A half-full freezer will generally keep food frozen for 24 hours.
+Food can stay frozen for 36 hours or more in a freezer if you keep the door closed.
 Consider freezing containers of water ahead of time.
 The blocks of ice will help keep your food frozen longer.

-For more information on keeping food safe during a power outage, visit the USDA Food Safety and Inspection Service: ABCD's of Keeping Food Safe in an Emergency.
+For more information on keeping food safe during a power outage, visit the USDA Food Safety: Keeping Food Safe in an Emergency.

 Protect Your Appliances and Electronic Equipment

 Many home electronics are very sensitive and can be damaged during a power outage.
-Here are some precautions you can take to protect sensitive equipment:
+Here are some ways to protect sensitive equipment:

 - Purchase equipment with built-in surge protection or a battery-powered back-up system.

-- Use electrical surge suppressors or arresters on your electronic equipment on properly grounded circuits.
-Most are designed to be plugged into a wall outlet.
+- Use electrical surge suppressors or arresters on electronic equipment on properly grounded circuits.

-- Plug your computers and other sensitive equipment into a separate, grounded circuit to isolate them from fluctuations caused by major appliance restarts.
+- Plug your sensitive equipment into separate, grounded circuits to isolate them from fluctuations caused by major appliance restarts.

 - Consider having a lightning arrester installed at your main circuit panel.

-- If you own a business, or have a home office, you might consider installing an uninterruptible power supply for temporary backup power for your electronic equipment.
+- If you own a business or have a home office, consider installing an uninterruptible power supply for temporary backup power for your electronic equipment.

-- During a power outage, turn off all appliances, including your furnace, air conditioner, and water heater to avoid overloading circuits when power is restored to all appliances at once.
+- During a power outage, turn off all appliances, including your furnace, air conditioner, and water heater to avoid overloading circuits.
 Leave one lamp on so you will know when your service is restored.